slateci/minislate/README.md

 You can also just get a shell in the slate container with: `./minislate shell slate`

-To turn off the environment but not destroy it, run: `./minislate pause` Then turn it back on with: `./minislate resume`
+To turn off the environment but not destroy it, run: `./minislate stop` Then turn it back on with: `./minislate start`

-To **completely destroy** the environment such that it can be created again run: `./minislate purge`
+To **completely destroy** the environment such that it can be created again run: `./minislate destroy`

-`./minislate build` can be run again before restarting the environment with `./minislate start`
+`./minislate build` can be run again before re-initializing the environment with `./minislate init`

 `./minislate build` will always pull the latest releases of the SLATE software.